surkovich/axa_test_restfull/readme.md

 3. Do some dependencies cleanup
 4. I saw some attempts to do logging.
 I changed it to normal java's logging, but I suppose some kind of audit is expected here.
 It can be something on a database level with stored procedure (storing all the changes as a JSON in a dedicated table - a standard solution).
 Or it also can be something on a service level with logging the user's details.
-Didn't do it since the next point.
+Maybe even by sending events to kafka or whatever.
+That is why I didn't implement "soft delete" though I wanted.
+I didn't decide yet, how/where old data should be stored.
 5. Authentication\Authorization can be added.
 Most probably we wish to secure endpoints and also introduce a role model.
+I.e.,
-I. e., only authenticated users (i. e., managers?) can make changes (or even view?), Managers are connected with their department
+- only authenticated users (i. e., managers?) can make changes (or even view?),
+- Managers are connected with their department
-Managers can be only created by Admin, but Admin can't create/edit employees This role model is just an example.
-Anyway, I don't wand to implement it inside this microservice - it should be done by a separate one, this microservice should only receive security token and request it's integrity and provided permissions.
+- Managers can be only created by Admin, but Admin can't create/edit employees This role model is just an example.
+Anyway, I don't wand to implement it inside this microservice - it should be done by a separate one, this microservice should only receive security token and request its integrity and provided permissions.
 Implementing separate security microservice should involve also configuration service (zookeeper/vault/whatever).
 And first I'd prefer to implement mock microservice (or just service class) to remain possible to test it all.
 6. Currently, database credentials are stored in a property file.
 This is not good, since it means that we'll make different builds for different environments.
 They should be moved to configuration server (zookeeper/vault/whatever) and it's address should be execution parameter of the application.